 London's fintech space is booming — having raised over $2bn last year — but it's still something of an exclusive club.
 Over 60% of the venture capital raised in the UK in 2018 was concentrated into just 22 companies according to Dealroom, leaving hundreds in the shadows.

-To shed light on the breakout stars of the future, we’ve pulled together a list of promising, early-stage fintech startups.
-These companies have each raised less than £35m, and are focused on consumer-facing finance apps, insurtech and payments services, targeting the savings-averse, cautious home-buyers and insurance-shy.
+To shed light on the breakout stars of the future, we've pulled together a list of promising, early-stage fintech startups.
+These companies have all raised less than £35m and are limited to consumer-facing finance apps, insurtech or payments services.
+Their aims stretch from helping cautious home-buyers to targeting insurance-weary, savings-scarce millennials.

 We're a tough crowd to impress but the following startups display the clear hallmarks of companies that can one day lead Britain's brimming fintech scene.
 Each showed clear value propositions, low copy-cat risk and convincing founding teams — and all of whom Sifted personally interviewed.
 We also note their shortcomings and space for improvement.
 It's time to bring them out from under the radar.